About the program

 Applicants at risk of hate-motivated crimes can submit a project proposal to enhance the safety and security of their facilities (i.e., the project site) by submitting an application to the program.

 Funding is transferred to the recipient through either a grant or a contribution.
-The CCSP is currently delivered via contributions.
-This means that funding is generally provided as a reimbursement upon project completion if the payment requirements are met.
-This means the applicant will be required to pay for the entirety of their project before they can submit a request for reimbursement from Public Safety.
-Grants, which do not operate as reimbursements, are anticipated to be available in 2025.
+Public Safety Canada will determine the appropriate funding mechanism.
+If your project is funded via contributions, this means that funding is generally provided as a reimbursement upon project completion if the payment requirements are met.
+Grants, which do not operate as reimbursements, may be considered in specific circumstances.
+Public Safety will determine the appropriate timing for grant disbursements and notify the applicant.

 Program phases